 Method 4: Try Popular Search Engine

 According to many users, they have fixed error code 404 by utilizing search engines that are quite popular.
-So, you may not find any page and receive 404 error notification on a less familiar search engine.
+So, you may not find any page and receive a 404 error notifications on a less familiar search engine.
 Hence, such issues can be resolved by switching to Google or Bing search engines to find the website.
-If this method works, don’t forget to save the page by bookmarking it or adding to your list of favorite websites.
+If this method works, don’t forget to save the page by bookmarking it or adding it to your list of favorite websites.

 Method 5: Move URL Directory One Level Up

 This solution is very simple and can be considered as a tip rather than a troubleshooting method for 404 errors.
 So, you can edit the URL by moving up one directory level to try fixing this issue.
-Take an example of some website like www.website.com/x/y/z.htm, which is showing error page not found 404.
+Take an example of some websites like www.website.com/x/y/z.htm, which is showing error page not found 404.

 Hence, you can try to move up its directory to one level by deleting ‘z.htm’ from this site.
 If you still get no result, try to type only www.website.com/x to see if the error code 404 appears again.

 However, if none of the above methods and tips resolve page not found 404 issues, consult an HTTP expert to fix it.
-As any incorrect step can cause critical problems on websites in addition to 404 error.
+As any incorrect step can cause critical problems on websites in addition to 404 errors.